We that are true lovers run into strange capers.

 -

-gratitude to Judy Clement, who contributed in honor of McKenna Morrigan
+Clement Family Charitable Fund gratitude to Judy Clement, who contributed in honor of McKenna Morrigan

 Dorothea M. Lensch Fund of the Oregon Community Foundation

-Ellen Glendel Hyman Fund of The Oregon Community Foundation
+Ellen Glendel Hyman Fund of the Oregon Community Foundation

 Fidelity Charitable